voxpupuli/voxpupuli.github.io/_posts/2026-01-05-new-openvoxserver-beta-packages.md

 github_username: bastelfreak
 ---

-We have just build new OpenVox Server packages!
+We have just built new OpenVox Server packages!

 We want to give people some time to test them before we publish them to our official repositories.
 You can download them from [artifacts.voxpupuli.org](https://artifacts.voxpupuli.org/openvox-server/8.12.0-0.1SNAPSHOT.2026.01.04T0557/).